AdobeDocs/commerce-admin.en/help/stores-purchase/order-status.md

       >[!NOTE]
       >
       >**_[!UICONTROL Order State]_** dropdown contains the list of default assigned order statuses.
-For example, "Pending" default order status will be displayed instead of "New" order state value in this dropdown.
+For example, "Pending" default order status is displayed instead of "New" order state value in this dropdown.

    - To make this status the default for the order state, select the **[!UICONTROL Use Order Status as Default]** checkbox.